 In the national study done by the Transportation Research Board, crash data showed a strong relationship between the access points per mile and the crash rate.
-There are twice as many crashes when access points increase from 10 to 40 per mile.
+There are generally 2.1 times more crashes when you increase access points from 10 to 40 per mile.